Coronavirus Second Wave? Why Cases Increase

 COVID-19: Why are surges occurring across the U.S.?

 When a person is exposed to the coronavirus, it can take up to two weeks before they become sick enough to go to the doctor, get tested and have their case counted in the data.
 It takes even more time for additional people to become ill after being exposed to that person, and so on.
-Several cycles of infection are likely to occur before a noticeable increase shows in the data that public health officials use to track the pandemic.
+Several cycles of infection must occur before a noticeable increase shows in the data that public health officials use to track the pandemic.

 Understanding Data Spikes